Monday, October 14, 2024

 (1) There is a path leading from a cross street in the other direction.

 (2) A variety of hotels span the seacoast between the airport and city center (a).
 Preferring to walk places, I opted to stay in town (b).
-As it happened, my hotel hosts mainly French pensioners on package tours.
-Most guests seem never to leave the gated compound, which functions much like a cruise ship, with meals, pools, and activities, including thumping music, provided.
+As it happened, my hotel caters mainly to French pensioners on package tours.
+Most guests seem never to leave the gated compound, which functions much like a cruise ship, with meals, pools, and activities, including thumping music until midnight.
 The reception clerk even put a wrist band on me.

 (a) There is a train station called simply "Hotels."